caiocutrim/learning-react-native/readme.md

-# my learning path repository
+# My learning path repository
-This is some little project I used to learning react native and redux from udemy
+This is some little project I used to learning react, react-native and redux from udemy